How to Use This Calculator

 Who is eligible to claim the student loan interest deduction?

 To be eligible for the student loan interest deduction, you must have paid interest on a qualified student loan during the tax year, be legally obligated to pay the interest, and not be claimed as a dependent on someone else's return.
 The loan must have been used for qualified education expenses for yourself, your spouse, or a dependent.
-For the 2025 tax year, your Modified Adjusted Gross Income (MAGI) must also fall within specific thresholds.
+Your MAGI must also fall within the applicable phase-out thresholds.

 What is the maximum student loan interest I can deduct?

 The maximum amount of student loan interest you can deduct is $2,500 per tax year.
-This limit applies regardless of how much interest you actually paid, and your deduction may be further reduced or eliminated based on your Modified Adjusted Gross Income (MAGI) and filing status.
-For instance, single filers with a MAGI over $85,000 in 2025 cannot claim any deduction.
+This limit applies regardless of how much interest you actually paid, and your deduction may be further reduced or eliminated based on your MAGI and filing status.
+For instance, single filers with a MAGI over $85,000 cannot claim any deduction.

 What is Modified Adjusted Gross Income (MAGI) and why does it matter?

 Modified Adjusted Gross Income (MAGI) is your Adjusted Gross Income (AGI) with certain deductions added back.
 It's crucial for the student loan interest deduction because the IRS uses MAGI to determine if your income is too high for you to claim the full, partial, or any deduction at all.
-As of 2025, the deduction for single filers begins to phase out at $70,000 MAGI.
+For single filers, the deduction begins to phase out at $70,000 MAGI and is eliminated at $85,000.

 Can I deduct interest on all types of student loans?